jon-jacky/home/design.md

   "It's semantic HTML, rendered as if we were back in the 70s."

   <https://wonger.dev/posts/monospace-dump#web> -
-  Inspiration for monospace webpage aesthetic
+  Inspiration for monospace webpage aesthetic.
+More at <https://wonger.dev>

 - <https://www.sacred.computer/> - SRCL